Build Your Course

 - You can help keep the cost of college down by using materials that are already in our Library collections.

 - The Library offers other services to support teaching and research at https://library.sdsu.edu/help-services/services-faculty.

 - Order textbooks and other materials as early as you can.

 - The SDSU Bookstore will be offering curb-side pickup so students can buy textbooks and supplies

 - Ordering early helps students with some kinds of visual and learning challenges get specialized texts recorded as audiobooks before the semester begins.

-Using Canvas (or Blackboard) is probably the single most important thing you can do to make your online class go smoothly.
+Using Canvas is probably the single most important thing you can do to make your online class go smoothly.
 After all, you need some way to get course materials and instructions to your students, collect their work, and give them grades and feedback.

 - Canvas is structured around Modules -- which is just Canvas's name for a logical chunk of course content or a block of time.